-- 9.1 Any Council information provided to a Member must only be used by the Member for the purpose for which it was provided, namely in connection with the Member's duties as a Councillor, unless the information is already in the public domain. - 9.2 The Code of Conduct for Members provides that Members must not disclose information given to them in confidence by anyone (this includes the Council), or information acquired by the Council which they believe or ought reasonably to be aware, is of a confidential nature except where:- - the Member has the consent of a person authorised to give it, - the Member is required by law to disclose, - the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person, or - the disclosure is reasonable and in the public interest and made in good faith and in compliance with the reasonable requirements of the Council - 9.3 In relation to the last stated exception (disclosure thought to be reasonable and in the public interest) disclosure should not be made unless at least three clear working days has elapsed from the Member notifying the Monitoring Officer in writing (which includes e-mail) that the Member proposes to disclose the information and setting out his/her reasons why the disclosure is considered to be in the public interest.
+- 9.1 Any Council information provided to a Member must only be used by the Member for the purpose for which it was provided, namely in connection with the Member's duties as a Councillor, unless the information is already in the public domain. - 9.2 The Code of Conduct for Members provides that Members must not disclose information given to them in confidence by anyone (this includes the Council), or information acquired by the Council which they believe or ought reasonably to be aware, is of a confidential nature except where:- - the Member has the consent of a person authorised to give it, - the Member is required by law to disclose, - the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person, or - the disclosure is reasonable and in the public interest and made in good faith and in compliance with the reasonable requirements of the Council - 9.3 In relation to the last stated exception (disclosure thought to be reasonable and in the public interest) disclosure should not be made unless at least two clear working days has elapsed from the Member notifying the Chief Executive or in his/her absence the Deputy Chief Executive in writing (which includes e-mail) that the Member proposes to disclose the information specifying the information proposed to be disclosed.
 Both Members and officers should be aware that the disclosure of confidential information may constitute a breach of Data Protection legislation; generally, personal information cannot be released without the consent of the person to whom it relates.
 Improper disclosure of confidential information can put the Member and the Council at legal and financial risk. - 9.4 Regular contact between Members and senior Officers is necessary to ensure the efficient working of the Council.
 In this context it is the responsibility of Directors to identify within their Departments the senior Officers who should have regular contact with Members.
 This will depend upon the nature of the Service they provide and the nature of the Member contact envisaged.
-In identifying which Officers will have regular contact with Members, Directors should take into account that, with some Services, which regularly impact upon Ward interests, it may be appropriate to designate Officers at a relatively less senior level than for other Services.
-Members should always bring major concerns about issues affecting a Department directly to the attention of the Director concerned. - 9.5 In the following circumstances, information or advice provided by an Officer to a Member will be disclosed:-
+In identifying which Officers will have regular contact with Members, Directors should take into account that, with some

+Services, which regularly impact upon Ward interests, it may be appropriate to designate Officers at a relatively less senior level than for other Services.
+Members should always bring major concerns about issues affecting a Department directly to the attention of the Director concerned.

-- if the information or advice relates to a matter in the Forward Plan, to the relevant Executive Member - if the information or advice relates to a matter to be considered at a Committee, to the Chairman of the Committee - if the information or advice relates to a matter being considered by the Overview and Scrutiny Commission, or one of its Panels, to the Chairman (or in his/her absence the Vice-Chairman) of the Commission or the relevant Panel
+- 9.5 In the following circumstances, information or advice provided by an Officer to a Member will be disclosed:- - if the information or advice relates to a matter in the Forward Plan, to the relevant Executive Member - if the information or advice relates to a matter to be considered at a Committee, to the Chairman of the Committee (or in his or her absence the Vice Chairman) - if the information or advice relates to a matter being considered by the Overview and Scrutiny Commission, or one of its Panels, to the Chairman (or in his/her absence the Vice-Chairman) of the Commission or the relevant Panel